 When driving LVDS receivers with an LVDS driver, the signal may be AC coupled by adding DC blocking capacitors, however the proper DC bias point needs to be established at the receiver.
-If the receiver does not automatically bias its input, one way to do this is with the termination circuitry in Figure 9.
+One way to do this is with the termination circuitry in Figure 9.